jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-2024+Objectives.md

       - policies and procedures: such as how the PKI is secured
       - templates: a predefined configuration for specific uses, such as a web server template
       - CAs generate digital certificates containing the public keys of system users; users then distribute these certificates to people with whom they want to communicate; certificate recipients verify a certificate using the CA's pubic key
+  - **Quantum key distribution (QKD)**: while traditional methods of securely distributing symmetric keys are via either using an out-of-band channel (some alternate secure communication method), or hybrid method (e.g. asymmetric methods like via Diffie Hellman), a potentially new secure communication method uses quantum mechanics to exchange encryption keys between two parties, where, assuming Heisenberg's Uncertainty Principle, [measuring a quantum state inherently disrupts it](https://www.youtube.com/watch?v=3h3pwrECbb8), eavesdropping on a QKD would be detectable ("unconditional security")
     - There are other components and concepts you should know for the exam:
       - A PKI can have multiple tiers:
         - single tier means you have one or more servers that perform all the functions of a PKI